tyborgplusplus/csv-db-maven-plugin/README.md

 *configuration__eu_test.csv* overrides *configuration__eu.csv* which overrides *configuration.csv*

 Overriding is based on primary keys, which will be determined from target database.

-First row in csv represents column names in table.
-For actual date or timestamp use 'now'.

 ![Alt text](/doc/csv.png?raw=true "csv example")